hugocarr/bazel_flask_boilerplate/README.md

 ## Code Hygiene

-To ensure code hygiene, this project uses `pre-commit` hooks with the following tools:
+To ensure code hygiene, this project currently uses `pre-commit` hooks with the following tools:
 - **Black**: Automatic code formatting.
 - **isort**: Import sorting.
 - **Flake8**: Linting to catch common issues.
 - **Mypy**: Static type checking.

+We should look into using Aspect Build `rules_lint`

 To set up the pre-commit hooks, run:
 ```sh